 Using boolean search operators

 What if you need to dig further by combining multiple keywords?
 This is where the Boolean search operators come in.
+(Also supported by Advanced Search in LinkedIn Premium.)

 Below is a handy list of the Boolean search operators and their functions.
 Using these in your search will make a massive difference in the final results.